 QR codes are enabling supply chain transparency and elevating sustainability practices like never before

-If you’re thinking of embarking on QR code marketing to highlight your supply chain transparency and sustainability efforts, here’s how to do it the right way:
+If you’re thinking of trying QR code marketing to highlight your supply chain transparency and sustainability efforts, here’s how to do it the right way:

-- Note that recycled paper hang tags are usually the better option compared to compostable labels or biodegradable labels .
-Oftentimes biodegradable and compostable labels require specific processes and equipment to break them down, negating their supposed benefits in the first place.
+- Recycled paper hang tags are usually a better option than compostable or biodegradable labels — most biodegradable or compostable labels require specific processes or equipment to break down, negating their benefits.